boazbk/crypto/lec_01_introduction.md

 The [Vigenère cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) is named after Blaise de Vigenère  who described it in a book in 1586 (though it was invented earlier by Bellaso).
-The idea is to use a collection of substitution cyphers - if there are $n$ different ciphers then the first letter of the plaintext is encoded with the first cipher, the second with the second cipher, the $n^{th}$ with the $n^{th}$ cipher, and then the $n+1^{st}$ letter is again encoded with the first cipher.
+The idea is to use a collection of substitution ciphers - if there are $n$ different ciphers then the first letter of the plaintext is encoded with the first cipher, the second with the second cipher, the $n^{th}$ with the $n^{th}$ cipher, and then the $n+1^{st}$ letter is again encoded with the first cipher.
 The key is usually a word or a phrase of $n$ letters, and the $i^{th}$ substitution cipher is obtained by shifting each letter $k_i$ positions in the alphabet.
 This "flattens" the frequencies and makes it much harder to do frequency analysis, which is why this cipher was considered "unbreakable" for 300+ years and got the nickname